aminebadraoui/MNFST-RAG-UI/docs/getting-started/quick-start.md

 **Quick Start Complete!** 🎉

-You now have a running RAG Chat Admin Dashboard.
+You now have a running MNFST-RAG Admin Dashboard.
 Explore the features, experiment with different user roles, and start building your customizations.

 **Next Steps**: Choose your path:
 - **Developer**: Read [Development Setup](./development-setup.md) for complete environment